Ronaldvk90/remotedesktop/README.md

 # remotedesktop
 i3 remote desktop based on xrdp in docker

-Copy the .env.example to .env.
-Set the desired username and password in the .env file.

-If you want a wallpaper, feh is enabled and configured by default.
-It reads "wallpaper.jpg" from the "Pictures" dir of your home folder.
+Just compose up, thats all.
+You can use the adduser and deluser scripts to create users.
+It will be exactly the same as any linux distro to do.
+They will automaticaly be put in the sudo group and configure zsh as shell.